SwissDataScienceCenter/renku/docs/docs/10-users/60-compute/90-guides/70-configure-session-secret.md

 You can either:

-- **Provide a new secret value**: You can enter the for secret you want to use for the secret slot.
+- **Provide a new secret value**: You can enter the value of secret you want to use for the secret slot.
 - **Use an existing secret value**: This lets you reuse a secret you have already saved in Renku for this secret slot.

   :::tip